ooni/ooni.org/content/post/2022-state-of-internet-censorship-thailand/index.md

 | 76%    | 6%        | 17%     | 1%      | 100%   |

-Looking at the 8 domains confirmed blocked by OONI, there were significant anomalies throughout the period, with obvious blockings on “thaienews.blogspot.com” and “www.midnightuniv.org” across vantage points.
+Looking at the 8 domains confirmed blocked by OONI, there were significant anomalies throughout the period, with obvious blockings on `thaienews.blogspot.com` and `www.midnightuniv.org` across vantage points.

 ![](images/image13.png)
 ![](images/image14.png)

-**Figure 9: OONI measurements of confirmed blocked domains related to News Media**
+Figure 9: OONI measurements of confirmed blocked domains related to News Media

 The rest of the 2 domains, which were confirmed by the heuristics were either blocked through DNS or HTTP tampering.
 Omitting the “OK” measurements, there were up to 10 blockings per day recorded for the 2 domains, with mostly HTTP generic failure or HTTP confirmed.